How to get involved

 Niagara County 4-H has many programs you can get involved with:

-Enrollment cost for the Niagara County 4-H Program is $10.00 per person and program year (max of $25.00 per family).
+Enrollment cost for the Niagara County 4-H Program is $10.00 per person and program year (max of $30.00 per family).
 Adult volunteers are free.
-Every member and adult must re-enroll in Sept./Oct. every year and have a health form on file at the office.
+Every member and adult must re-enroll by November 30.

 Download the forms or stop by our office to fill out all the necessary paperwork to enroll!